Cosmo-Tech/azure-digital-twin-injector/README.md

 * handle papaparse error & complete callbacks
 * use context for logs + logs to send to log analytics
 * default log level is warning
-* handles enpty line in csv
+* handles empty line in csv returned by parser
 * promisify setTimeout to respect batchSize correctly
 * throw exceptions for twins or relationships on error => message put in poison queue